Dean Winslow: Nomination to become Assistant Secretary of Defense for Health Affairs

 In September 2017, President Donald Trump nominated Winslow to become the next Assistant Secretary of Defense for Health Affairs.
 During his November 2017 Senate Armed Services confirmation hearing, Winslow was asked about the Sutherland Springs church shooting that had occurred two days prior.
 In his response, Winslow said "I'd also like to ... just say how insane it is that in the United States of America a civilian can go out and buy a semi-automatic weapon like an AR-15."
 His comment drew rebuke from Senator John McCain, the panel's chairman.
 Winslow's nomination was put on indefinite hold, and Winslow withdrew from consideration in December 2017.
 Winslow later wrote an editorial in the Washington Post titled "I spoke my mind on guns.
 Then my Senate confirmation was put on hold."
 In the editorial, he wrote: "I have seen what [assault weapons like the AR-15] do to human beings.
 The injuries are devastating."

 His nomination for Assistant Secretary of Defense was not formally withdrawn by President Trump but was instead returned unconfirmed to the President by the U.S. Senate on 3 January 2018 under Standing Rules of the United States Senate, Rule XXXI, paragraph 6.

 Senior Advisor to the Centers for Disease Control and Prevention (CDC)

 On 1 July 2021, Winslow was asked to lead the CDC's COVID-19 Testing and Diagnostics Working Group (TDWG), a $46 billion interagency effort to develop testing-related guidance, expand the available testing supply, and maximize testing capacity in the US.

 From November 2021 until July 2022, Winslow served as senior CDC advisor to Operation Allies Welcome, a DHS effort to support and resettle vulnerable Afghans, including those who assisted US forces in Afghanistan.
 He also served as Chief Medical Officer to the Southwest Border Migrant Health Task Force and senior CDC advisor to the Vaccine Task Force.

 Military awards

 Winslow's decorations and awards include:

-In addition to the above decorations, Winslow received the Malcolm C. Grow Award as Air Force Flight Surgeon of the Year (ANG Command) in 1987 and the Air Force Association’s George W. Bush Award as outstanding ANG officer in 2006.
-His aeronautical rating is Chief Flight Surgeon and he has logged 1150 military flying hours including 431 combat hours and 263 combat sorties.
-Aircraft flown include the F-4, F-15, F-16, CF-18, A-37, T-38, C-5, C-12, C-17, C-130, MC-130, C-131, C-141, E-3, KC-10, KC-135, UH-1, UH-60, HH-60, and CH-47.